 Cellulosic feedstocks are non-food based feedstocks that include crop residues, wood residues, dedicated energy crops, and industrial and other wastes.
 These feedstocks are composed of cellulose, hemicellulose, and lignin (typically extracted to provide process steam for production).
 It's more challenging to release the sugars in these feedstocks for conversion to ethanol.
-Commercialization of these processes is a funding priority of the U.S. Department of Energy's Biomass Program.
+Commercialization of these processes is a funding priority of the U.S. Department of Energy's Bioenergy Technologies Office.

 Cellulosic feedstocks offer many advantages over starch- and sugar-based feedstocks.
 They are more abundant and can be used to produce more substantial amounts of ethanol to meet U.S. fuel demand.
 They are waste products or, in the case of trees and grasses grown specifically for ethanol production, can be grown on marginal lands not suitable for other crops.
 Less fossil fuel energy is required to grow, collect, and convert them to ethanol, and they are not used for human food.
 There are challenges with harvesting, collecting, and delivering cellulosic feedstocks.
 Researchers are studying these challenges in an effort to formulate solutions to them.